DalimilN/venus-epsolar/README.md

 In my case, I had to eliminate disturbing gps service by deleting the line in /etc/venus/serial-starter.conf

+Unzip contennt of compette installation from fie epsolar.zip in your directory.

-Now you can test the driver starting it from command line:
+Now you can test the driver starting it from the command line:

 nohup  /opt/victronenergy/epsolar/dbus_epsolar.py

+Note: nohup ensures running the driver also after closing your console.
+For testing only in openned console window with visible logging, you can start progam without nohub:

+/opt/victronenergy/epsolar/dbus_epsolar.py

 Enjoy!